UK Parent Visa

 The relationship requirement for this visa application means that as the applicant, you have sole parental responsibility for the child, or the child normally lives with you and not their other parent.

-You may also be eligible if the child lives with the other parent or carer with whom you are not in a relationship, and they have granted you direct access to the child.
+You may also be eligible if the child lives with another parent or carer with whom you are not in a relationship and they have granted you direct access to the child.

 What does “sole parental responsibility” mean?